jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 You can also see here that separately defining a procedure can lead to the *reuse* of procedures.
 The __Draw Line__ procedure is reused three times in the example above.
 There are many procedures already defined, that you might use one way or another.
 Most of these procedures are encapsulated in a type.
 There’s for instance a __File__ type that contains procedures with which to control a single computer file.

-So where does it end?
+So where might it end?
 Procedures might continue to delegate to one another and nothing might really actually happen.
 Well, it ends at a special group of procedures that don’t call other procedures anymore.
 Each of those procedures executes a so called machine instruction: a basic instruction that is sent to the computer’s central processing unit (CPU) and make the *computer* *do* something.
 The CPU performs a hardware defined *machine* procedure.

 That way there can develop a big procedure call tree-out, which makes a single procedure consist of many, many machine instructions, ranging from tens to thousands of machine instructions or even more.